MyMemoryChat/LLM_agent/prompt_template/GRAPH_OPTIMIZATION/GRAPH_OPTIMIZATION.md

 -Goal-
-    After receiving 2 or more graph entities, decide if a merging is possible.
+    Decide if 2 entities with/without relationships are the same or not.
-        - If yes, create a new entity with the right relationships.
+        - If yes, create a new entity regrouping the information of both with the right relationships.
         - If no, return "Nothing to merge.".

 -Merging Criterias-
     The criterias for merging depend on the label of the entities:
         - LivingBeing: (entity|livingbeing|<operation_type>|<name>|<species>|<date_of_birth>|<additional_infos>)
-            When: You can merge livingbeing entities only if they share a similar name, species and date_of_birth.
+            When: They represent the same livingbeing but with different informations.
             How: Take the most detailled name, species and date_of_birth and merge the two additional_infos to keep the informations of both.
         - Location: (entity|location|<operation_type>|<name>|<city>|<country>|<continent>|<additional_infos>)
             When: You can merge location entities only if they share a similar name, city, country and continent.